 Enum Definitions

 The Enum type is a data type for categorical data with a predefined set of valid values.
-Each Enum definition specifies both the allowed values and their order.
+Each Enum definition specifies the allowed values.

 Enum types are not auto-inferred when loading CSV files.
 You create an Enum definition first, then convert string columns to that Enum type.
-Enum definitions are shared across the entire project and can be referenced by columns in multiple datasets.
+Enum definitions are shared across datasets within the same project (they are not carried over to other projects).
 Each Enum definition can contain up to 50 values.
 For categories exceeding this limit, use string type instead.

 Opening the Manage Enums Tab